fabioono25/spa_api_auth0/README.md

 # SPA + API + Auth0

 The objective is provide an example about how to use a solution provided by a SPA Page (constructed with AngularJS) + REST API (using Node.js).
 For the entire process of authentication and authorization, we'll use [Auth0](https://auth0.com), that provides these features as services.
-The origem of data isn't the fundamental thing here, so we focused in authentication, authorization and features related to controlling of rules.
+The origem of data isn't the fundamental thing here (I'm using a simple json), so we focused in authentication, authorization and features related to controlling of rules.

 You can see in action here: https://youtu.be/RZxmlw1Bb2E